Soon all the preparations

 Then she thought of Tarok.
 The man had not spoken to her directly at all

 during their entire journey.
 But that hardly meant that he no longer desired.

 In fact, Jahlanna was certain, the opposite was the case.
 She had caught

 him glancing her way occasionally, even though he was doing his bet to

 feign indifference.
 Tarok still desired her, and she could at times almost

 feel the tension lurking just beneath the warriors hard exterior, especially

 whenever she and Clive were together.
 And, in spite of the fact that she

 now loved Clive, she still had some feelings for Tarok.
 He was certainly

-among the bravest warriors of her father’s tribe, and Jahlanna often found herself wondering
+among the bravest warriors of her father’s tribe, and Jahlanna often found

-she even caught herself imagining herself in Tarok’s
+of that.
+Sometimes she even caught herself imagining herself in Tarok’s

 arms, but quickly brushed the fancy away for sake of loyalty to her mate.

 Would she actually be happier with Tarok than Clive?
 Much as she might

 have enjoyed Tarok, it was Clive whom she had chosen and him whom she truly

 was in place as she wanted.

-heard a noise.
+Suddenly, she heard a noise.
 She whirled abruptly in direction of the screen

 of foliage to her back, her lovely, almond eyes searching.
-A slight breeze ruffled
+A slight breeze

-surging back, and all of sudden, the girl was afraid.
+chief came surging back, and all of sudden, the girl was afraid.
 Was someone

 lurking there?
 Surely not.
 But it had been a time like this that she had

 been abducted before.
-Jahlanna cautiously made her way up the back and peer through the terrified girl, crouched in a sprawled a huge beast of prey.
+Jahlanna cautiously made her way up the back and

+front of the terrified girl, crouched in a sprawled a huge beast of prey.

 crammed into the body of a giant crocodilian.
 It somewhat resembled a sithic,